SheshanVerma/MortgageCalc/README.md

 # MortgageCalc
-It's a MCalcPro to calculated Mortgage and monthly installments
+SHESHANVERMA.It's a MCalcPro to calculated Mortgage and monthly installments